June 21, 2019 Update

 Regardless, the result is a leak that cannot be stopped.
 The only solution was to shut the water off and replace the filter.

-Lakos has not given me a sufficient explanation of why this happened to a filter that is just at one year old.
+Lakos has not given me a sufficient explanation of why this happened to a filter that is just one year old.
 I must only conclude that the plastics they use won’t handle extended UV exposure.

 Trying it out: The Lakos Twist II Clean Sediment Filter